djmsampson/layout2/tbx/layoutdoc/uixBoxPanel.md

 # :black_square_button: uix.BoxPanel

-Arrange a single element in a panel with boxed title and optional toolbar controls
+Arrange a single element in a panel with title and controls

 ## Syntax

-* `bp = uix.BoxPanel()` creates a new, default, *unparented*, box-styled panel object with automatic management of the contained control or layout.
+`p = uix.BoxPanel()` creates a new, default, *unparented*, box-styled panel object with automatic management of the contained control or layout.
 The available properties are largely the same as the standard [`uipanel`](https://www.mathworks.com/help/matlab/ref/uipanel.html) object.

-* `bp = uix.BoxPanel( n1, v1, n2, v2, ... )` also sets one or more property values.
+`p = uix.BoxPanel(n1,v1,n2,v2,...)` also sets one or more property values.

 ## Properties